COVID-19: UPDATES FROM JAPAN

-For all our guests who have booked tours from March 2020 to July 2021, we are issuing 100% travel credit, which can be applied to any future guided or self-guided tour.
+For all our guests who have booked tours from March 2020 & 2021, we are issuing 100% travel credit, which can be applied to any future guided or self-guided tour.

 We understand that in challenging times like this, it’s a great feeling just to get some plans on the calendar.
 It gives something to look forward to as well as motivation to get on the bike to train for an adventure ahead!

-We currently have tours starting in April 2021 that are accepting bookings.
+We currently have tours starting in late fall 2021 that are accepting bookings.
 Please note that our current cancellation policy applies.
 Given these uncertain times, we are allowing all guests to transfer tour payment into future travel credit (no fees) up to 30 days prior to your trip’s start date.